-- Appointments to the faculty are initiated by the Department Chair by written recommendation to the appropriate Dean.
+- 1. Appointments to the faculty are initiated by the Department Chair by written recommendation to the appropriate Dean.
 The Department Chair is required to follow the University Policy on Faculty Hiring.
 The Dean, in turn, will submit his or her recommendation to the Vice President for Academic Affairs, who will recommend faculty appointments to the President.
 Upon receiving these recommendations the President makes all faculty appointments. - 2.
 Untenured, tenure track faculty shall receive an initial one-year contract.
 If renewed, their second contract may be for a period of up to two years.
 If again renewed, their final contract as an untenured, tenure track faculty member may be for a period of up to 3 years, terminating in the year of their application for tenure.
 Beginning with the time of application for tenure, the provisions of the article addressing tenure and promotion in this Handbook shall apply. - 3.
 Non-tenure track faculty shall receive contracts of no longer than three years, renewable indefinitely at the mutual agreement of the faculty member and University.
+Senior Lecturers shall receive contracts for a duration of three years, renewable indefinitely at the mutual agreement of the faculty member and University.